yanghengtang/tp/docs/DeveloperGuide.md

    3. Test case: Remove a field from any one of the patients (e.g. nric, name, etc.)
       Expected: Similar to previous.

-   4. Test case: Remove a field from any one of the patients (e.g. patientNric, doctorNric, etc.)
+   4. Test case: Remove a field from any one of the appointments (e.g. patientNric, doctorNric, etc.)
       Expected: Similar to previous.

    5. Test case: Edit the nric of a patient without editing the corresponding appointments.